Keyboard shortcuts

 For the above reasons, I prefer to never refer to the liveness or drop scope of a value as the value’s “lifetime”.
 Although there is a connection between the liveness scope of values and lifetimes of references you take to it, conflating the two concepts can lead to confusion.

-That said, not everyone follows this convention, so you may see the liveness scope of a value referred to as the values "lifetime".
-So the distinction is something to just generally be aware of.
+That said, not everyone follows this convention, so you may see the liveness scope of a value referred to as the value’s “lifetime”.
+The distinction is something to generally be aware of.